anwareset/OkGoogleArduino/README.md

 and accept etc.
 That body part decides what you put in D7 pin.
 Apparenly this will make the led light up.
 Then you can define another IFTTT Applet to write ["0"] on the pin to turn it off.
 And create again for D8 pin.

+## Upload Code and Test
+Dont forget to import the Blynk library.
+You can read https://www.arduino.cc/en/Guide/Libraries#toc4 to your Arduino IDE.
+Then you can follow https://www.arduino.cc/en/main/howto for upload the sketch code to your Arduino UNO.